MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-directaccess-server-console-ip-https-ipsec.md

 ## IP-HTTPS: Certificate error

-On other occasions, the issue can be related to the certificate itself and in this case since it has expired.
+In other situations, the issue can be related to the certificate itself.
+That would be true in this instance because the certificate is expired:

 > IP-HTTPS: Not working properly
 > Error:
 > The IP-HTTPS certificate is not valid.

-This issue occurs because the certificate has expired.

-To resolve this issue, ensure that the certificate has not expired.
-Renew the certificate if it is.
+To resolve this issue, make sure that the certificate is not expired.
+If it is, renew the certificate.

 ## IP-HTTPS: Route advertisement error

-As the error is clear, we can double check if the route advertisement is disabled so we can enable it.
+Because the error message is clear, check whether the route advertisement is disabled.
+If it is, enable it.

 > IP-HTTPS: Not working property
 > Error: